 People with heart disease are also at increased risk for complications.
 Even mild hypokalemia can cause abnormal heart rhythms.

-It is important to maintain a potassium level of around 4 mmol / L if you have a medical condition such as congestive heart failure, arrhythmias, or a history of heart attacks.
+It is essential to maintain a potassium level of around four mmol / L if you have a medical condition such as congestive heart failure, arrhythmias, or heart attacks.

 How is it diagnosed?

-Your doctor will usually find out if you are at risk or have hypokalemia during routine blood and urine tests.
+Your doctor will usually determine if you are at risk or have hypokalemia during routine blood and urine tests.
 These tests check the levels of minerals and vitamins in the blood, including potassium levels.

 How is hypokalemia treated?

 Someone who has hypokalemia and shows symptoms will need hospitalization.
-They will also require heart monitoring to make sure the heart rhythm is normal.
+They will also require heart monitoring to ensure the heart rhythm is normal.

 Treating low potassium levels in the hospital requires a multi-step approach: